 Standard 1.4.2 (AgVet Chemicals), Schedule 20 (maximum residue limits), and Schedule 21 (extraneous residue limits) establish the maximum permissible limits for agricultural and veterinary chemical residues present in food.
 Schedule 20 lists all the agricultural and veterinary chemical limits in particular foods.
 If a maximum residue limit for an agricultural or veterinary chemical in a food is not listed in Schedule 20, there must be no detectable residues of that agricultural or veterinary chemical in that food.
 Schedule 21 lists all extraneous agricultural chemical limits in particular foods.
-If an extraneous residue limit for an agricultural chemical in a food is not listed in Schedule 21, there must be no detectable residues of that agricultural chemical in that food.
-Schedule 21, there must be no detectable residues of that agricultural chemical in that food.
-Schedule 21 sets out the foods and classes of foods to which the maximum or extraneous residue limit refers.
+If an extraneous residue limit for an agricultural chemical in that food.
+Schedule 21 lists all extraneous agricultural chemical limits in particular foods.
+If an extraneous residue limit for an agricultural chemical in that food.
+Schedule 22 sets out the foods and classes of foods to which the maximum or extraneous residue limit refers.